 What Is Timber Framing?

-Timber frame construction is a building method that has been around a very long time.
+Timber framing is a building method that has been around a very long time.
 Its methods date as far back as the Neolithic period and have been used throughout the world—including in Japan, England, Germany, the US, and other regions.

-In timber frame construction, a structure is framed with heavy timbers instead of the more conventional slender, dimensional lumber.
+In timber frame construction, a structure is framed with timber frames instead of the more conventional slender, dimensional lumber.
 Structures that are commonly called “stick-built” use this slender, dimensional lumber.
 It’s typically found precut and is readily available at lumberyards.

 There are many elements that make up a timber frame home.
 Let’s look at a few:

 Timbers are the wooden beams that create the home’s frame.
 The upright timbers are called the posts.
 A timber frame home is fully constructed of the upright/vertical posts and horizontal beams.
 At Mid-Atlantic Timberframes, our timber frames are constructed mainly from Douglas fir, eastern white pine, red cedar, and oak.

 Crossbeams connect the post beams together and give the structure stability.
 The location where two beams come together is called a joint.